T1611 Escape to Host

 ---|---|---|

 M1048 | Application Isolation and Sandboxing | Consider utilizing seccomp, seccomp-bpf, or a similar solution that restricts certain system calls such as mount.
-In Kubernetes environments, consider defining a Pod Security Policy that limits container access to host process namespaces, the host network, and the host file system.6 |
+In Kubernetes environments, consider defining Pod Security Standards that limit container access to host process namespaces, the host network, and the host file system.10 |

-M1038 | Execution Prevention | Use read-only containers, read-only file systems, and minimal images when possible to prevent the running of commands.6 |
+M1038 | Execution Prevention | Use read-only containers, read-only file systems, and minimal images when possible to prevent the running of commands.10 Where possible, also consider using application control and software restriction tools (such as those provided by SELinux) to restrict access to files, processes, and system calls in containers.9 |

-M1026 | Privileged Account Management | Ensure containers are not running as root by default.
-In Kubernetes environments, consider defining a Pod Security Policy that prevents pods from running privileged containers.6 |
+M1026 | Privileged Account Management | Ensure containers are not running as root by default and do not use unnecessary privileges or mounted components.
+In Kubernetes environments, consider defining Pod Security Standards that prevent pods from running privileged containers.10 |

 Detection